How do you keep customers coming back?

 Farewell: ” Ok_____, if that’s everything I can help you with for now, have a great day!
 We appreciate your business!”

-Keep in mind these calls are meant to be quick, customer service calls and, unless asked by the customer, you should not be mentioning future work or trying to schedule an appointment.
+Keep in mind these calls are meant to be quick, customer service calls and, unless asked by the customer, you should not be mentioning future work or try to schedule an appointment.